 I have a friend who washes his eggs before boiling them.
 He boils them in the same water he uses for his tea!
 Cheap?
 Yes.
 Green?
 Most definitely!

 10. Ugandans walk, bike, carpool and use public transport.
-One of my favourite pastimes is counting how many schools kids can squeeze onto a bodaboda (motorcycle) at one time.
+One of my favourite pastimes is counting how many school kids can squeeze onto a bodaboda (motorcycle) at one time.
 You almost never see a lone Ugandan in a car.
 Taxis are famously over-loaded.

 11. We are going solar.
 As Uganda rapidly develops, many upcountry homes and national park lodges are being built with solar lighting and water heaters.
 The technologies are finally becoming affordable enough for us to bypass the electrical grid altogether!

 Many of you reading this have been to or are living in Uganda.
 What can you add to this list?
 Comments are open below.

 Having said all that, I’m not gonna lie to you.
 Uganda is falling into a few unsustainable economic development traps.
 We burn our plastic rubbish which makes our switch from glass to plastic soda bottles especially worrying.
 Our emerging middle-class weakness for huge, gas guzzling, air conditioned private vehicles in Kampala?
 What of our growing dependence on charcoal for cooking?

 The next 20 years will be interesting as Uganda develops it’s middle class, attracts outside investment, and begins to shift from rural to urban living.
 Let me hope quasi-ethical corporate marketing, promoting “must-have” luxury items to the nouveau riche, doesn’t result in Ugandans forgetting their green roots!